 - speak to you if your child has hurt him/herself.

 - bring and collect your child on time.

-- Complete a form to tell us who will be collecting your child (you can name three ‘designated guardians’)
+- Complete the Permission to leave form to tell us who will be collecting your child (you can name three ‘designated guardians’)

-- If your child is older than 11 years old, sign a consent form giving your permission for them to leave alone, or name three ‘designated guardians’, who will collect them)
+- If your child is older than 11 years old, you can name three ‘designated guardians’, who will collect them

 - let us know if your child will be absent for one or more lessons.

 Rules for parents and students

 As part of our Child Protection policy parents should observe the following rules in any of our locations: